 - 4.76 Edgars acknowledges that the price paid for land is not a relevant justification for not complying with plan policies.
 It is also accepted that the costs of development resulting from planning policies should not undermine the deliverability of the plan. - 4.77 In this regard, it is of note that the Net Zero Carbon DPD policies are an additional layer of policies within the Local Plan and as such must be considered viable for the majority of typologies of development expected to come forward in the plan.
-There is otherwise a risk that the deliverability of the plan overall could be undermined. - 4.78 The BNP Paribas Viability Study 2021 concludes in its key findings that: - 4.79 The results of our appraisals indicate that some schemes will not be able to meet the emerging NZC DPD policies alongside meeting the full policy requirement for affordable housing.
-Existing policy H2 has sufficient flexibility to deal with these situations, either through a departure from the usual tenure mix of 70% social rented housing and 30% shared ownership, or through a reduction in the overall percentage.
+There is otherwise a risk that the deliverability of the plan overall could be undermined. - 4.78 The BNP Paribas Viability Study evidence has been reviewed and updated having regard to the detailed viability comments.
+A review and response to the consultation responses is included at Appendix 10 of the updated viability report. - 4.79 The Viability Study evidence has been reviewed and updated to reflect the revised draft DPD policies.
+The cost uplift associated with the revised DPD policies has also been reviewed.